Commentary: We remain cautious in the crypto space and will reassess our stance on the retake and hold above its 50-DMA. GBTC is up

 Please refer to the attached PDF for the full report.

-• Brazil’s Bovespa index declined 1.2% last week after hitting resistance at its 20-DMA.
-The index is trading 9% off highs and has support at its 50-DMA (124K).
-The index is in a Confirmed Uptrend.
+• Brazil’s Bovespa index rallied 2.5% last week and made a new 52-week high.
+The index remains in a Confirmed Uptrend.
 We recommend investors add risk in Brazilian equities.

 O’Neil TMT Weekly